guscost/protozoa/README.md

 element.children = ['Something Else'];
 ```

+Don't ever run `element.children.push()` or anything like that, always assign a new array or value.

 ### Advanced API
 The template reserves an additional property: `kernel`.
 This property is used to set or retrieve the immutable kernel function that protozoa uses to walk recursively through a nested spec.
 If you didn't understand the previous sentence, you should probably leave it alone.